bakame-php/http-structured-fields/docs/item.md

 echo $item->toHttpValue();     // returns "hello world";a=:SGVsbG8gV29ybGQ=:
 ```

-It is possible to use

-- `Item::fromToken` internally use `Token::fromString` to
-- `Item::fromEncodedByteSequence` internally use `ByteSequence::fromEncoded`
-- `Item::fromDecodedByteSequence` internally use `ByteSequence::fromDecoded`

-Thos listed named constructores expect a string as its first argument and the
-same argument definition as in `Item::from` for parameters argument.

 `Item::fromPair` is an alternative to the `Item::from` named constructor, it expects
 a tuple composed by an array as a list where: